 - The ideal plan for most students is to spend some or all of the junior year abroad.
 Going abroad in the junior year means that a student can first complete up to six quarters (up to Level 6) of the appropriate language.
 It leaves the senior year for the student to take remaining required courses and fulfill the exit requirement.

 - Before being approved to study abroad, majors must be declared in either Linguistics or Language Studies.
-Also, majors must complete all four foundation courses, Linguistics 50, 53, 101, and 111 or 112, before they leave on study abroad.
-Minors must complete all foundation courses before study abroad also.
+Also, majors must complete four of the named courses, Linguistics 50, 53, 101, and 111 or 112, before they leave on study abroad.
+Minors must complete all named courses before study abroad also.

 - Study abroad during the senior year will be approved only when all major requirements have been completed prior to departure, and/or when it is clear that any remaining requirements can be satisfactorily completed abroad.
 Students who spend some or all of the senior year abroad will need to make arrangements to fulfill the senior exit requirement prior to leaving.
 Please consult with the department adviser during your sophomore year if you are considering this option.